steveiliop56/tinyauth-docs/docs/guides/github-oauth.md

 ![Github OAuth app homepage](/screenshots/github-oauth-app-homepage.png)

 Here make sure to note down your client ID.
-Now, let's create our client secret, this can be done by clicking the _Generate a new client secret_ button, when you click it Github will prompt you to login again and then it will create your secret which it will present like so:
+Now, let's create the client secret, this can be done by clicking the _Generate a new client secret_ button.
+When you click it, Github will prompt you to login again and then it will create your secret which it will present like this:

 ![Github OAuth Client Secret](/screenshots/github-oauth-client-secret.png)

-Make sure to note this too as we will need it later and that's it, we are done with Github.
+Make sure to note this down as well since we will need it later and that's it, we are done with Github.

 ## Configure tinyauth

-Now that we have our client ID and secret, we can pass it to the tinyauth docker container:
+Now that you have your client ID and secret, you can pass it to the tinyauth docker container:

 ```yaml
 tinyauth: